 If you’re thinking about using Hubble to find your next flexible office space, we give all of our HQ customers free Hubble Pass credits.
 So, as well as having an amazing new office, you and your team can access high-quality, on-demand workspace, wherever and whenever they need it!

 How Hubble can help:

 At Hubble, we know how difficult it can be to decide on the right workplace solution for your team.
 But rest assured, our expert advisors can guide you through the whole process—free of charge.

 From recommending the most cost-effective strategy for your business to finding solutions that help you take control of your scalability, we’re here to help each company configure a bespoke workplace solution that meets their requirements.

-With Hubble HQ, you can rent flexible office space by the month or longer.
+With Hubble, you can rent a full-time office by the month or longer.
 It’s completely free to find your next office with Hubble, and with over 5,000 offices in London alone, we’re confident that our platform will have everything you need—with live availability.
 You’ll also:

 - Secure the best rates with our unrivalled market data and relationships with the top workspace providers worldwide.